wacncontent/CustomizeTool/removeCommentOutput/articles/hdinsight/hdinsight-hadoop-r-scripts-linux.md

 - [Install and use Spark on HDInsight clusters][hdinsight-install-spark] for  instructions about how to use cluster customization to install and use Spark on HDInsight Hadoop clusters.
 Spark is an open-source parallel processing framework that supports in-memory processing to boost the performance of big data analytic applications.

-- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install).
+- [Install Giraph on HDInsight clusters](/documentation/articles/hdinsight-hadoop-giraph-install-v1).
 Use cluster customization to install Giraph on HDInsight Hadoop clusters.
 Giraph allows you to perform graph processing using Hadoop, and it can be used with Azure HDInsight.

 - [Install Solr on HDInsight clusters](/documentation/articles/hdinsight-hadoop-solr-install-v1).
 Use cluster customization to install Solr on HDInsight Hadoop clusters.
 Solr allows you to perform powerful search operations on stored data.

 - [Install Hue on HDInsight clusters](/documentation/articles/hdinsight-hadoop-hue-linux).
 Use cluster customization to install Hue on HDInsight Hadoop clusters.
-Hue is a set of web sites used to interact with a Hadoop cluster.
+Hue is a set of Web applications used to interact with a Hadoop cluster.

 [hdinsight-cluster-customize]: hdinsight-hadoop-customize-cluster-v1.md
 [hdinsight-install-spark]: hdinsight-hadoop-spark-install-linux.md